Champion Power Equipment vs AIVOLT

 Is AIVOLT a reliable generator brand?

-Based on the available data, AIVOLT carries a Tier F reliability rating with a score of 38 out of 100.
-This is considerably lower than Champion Power Equipment's Tier B rating of 72 out of 100, making AIVOLT a higher-risk choice for buyers who need dependable long-term performance.
+Based on available data, AIVOLT carries a Tier F reliability rating of 38 out of 100, which is significantly below average.
+Champion Power Equipment, by comparison, holds a Tier B rating of 72 out of 100.
+Buyers considering AIVOLT should factor this lower reliability score into their purchasing decision.

-Why does AIVOLT score higher in value than Champion?
+Why does AIVOLT score higher in practical features than Champion?